-Whether the goal is to reduce poverty and inequality, address climate change, or bolster sustainable growth, the IDB Group develops innovative partnerships with a wide range of actors.
+Whether the goal is to reduce poverty, address resilient development, or bolster growth, the IDB Group develops innovative partnerships with a wide range of actors.
 These include private companies, corporate foundations, academic institutions, and public sector institutions in Latin America and the Caribbean and around the world.
 These partners rely on our experience and comparative advantages in the region to help advance their development objectives.

 Our specialized knowledge of the region gives us a significant edge in identifying needs and opportunities and creating synergies among development partners.
 This expertise makes the IDB Group the partner of choice for addressing the region’s development challenges.

-Following the recommendations of the G20-sponsored Independent Review of MDBs’ Capital Adequacy Frameworks, the IDB Group has been actively working to expand its lending capacity through BSO instruments.
-This suite of instruments includes hybrid capital (SDR or hard currency-denominated), exposure exchange agreements, and credit substitution guarantees.
+In line with the G20 Independent Review of MDBs’ Capital Adequacy Frameworks, the IDB Group works with partners to expand lending capacity through BSO instruments, including hybrid capital (SDR- or hard currency-denominated), exposure exchange agreements, and credit substitution guarantees.

 We maintain effective internal controls over financial reporting for the partnership resources under our administration.
 The combined trust fund financial statements are also audited annually by an independent accounting firm.